AureliusFarstad/school-or-prison/readme.md

 # School or Prison

 School or Prison is an interactive web experience.
-Work in Progress.
+Available at schoolprisons.com

 ## Installation and Setup